KLTPL/chess-game/README.md

 ### 1. Install git

-Make sure you have git installed.
+Make sure you have git installed on your local machine.

 If not you can head on to https://git-scm.com/downloads.

 ### 2. Install npm

-Make sure you have npm (node package manager) installed.
+Make sure you have npm (node package manager) installed on your local machine.

 If not you can head on to https://nodejs.org/en/download and download node.

+### 3. Install postgresql

+Make sure you have the postgresql database installed on your local machine.

+If not you can head on to https://www.postgresql.org/download/.

+### 4. Create your local database

+After configuring the postgresql installation create a database for the project and insert all tables from the /postgresql/main.sql file.

-### 3. Clone the project
+### 5. Clone the project

 Run this command in your terminal in the directory where you want the project to go to.